- What other names is Acetyl-l-carnitine known by?

 - Other conditions.

-nausea, vomiting, dry mouth, headache, and restlessness.
+Acetyl-L-carnitine is LIKELY SAFE for most adults and POSSIBLY SAFE for most children when taken by mouth.
+It can cause some side effects including stomach upset, nausea, vomiting, dry mouth, headache, and restlessness.
 It can also cause a "fishy" odor of the urine, breath, and sweat.

 Acetyl-L-carnitine is POSSIBLY SAFE for most adults when given by another route than by mouth.
 Use only under medical supervision.